-Welcome to the ABR Podcast.
-Released every Wednesday, our podcast features our finest reviews, poetry, fiction, interviews, and commentary.
+Released every Wednesday, the ABR podcast features our finest reviews, poetry, fiction, interviews, and commentary.

 In today's episode of the ABR Podcast Tim Byrne discusses his review of Mark Mordue's new biography of Nick Cave, Boy on Fire, with ABR Digital Editor Jack Callil.
 Tim Byrne’s review of Boy on Fire appears in the January-February issue.

 Language has always been shaped by the times.
 In today's episode, Amanda Laugesen, Director of the Australian National Dictionary Centre, reveals how the national vocabulary has been transformed by recession, depression, financial crises, and periods of high unemployment.
 A list to which we sombrely might add the current pandemic.... (read more)